-Book Reviews in Advances in the History of Rhetoric
+Book Reviews in the Journal for the History of Rhetoric

-Advances in the History of Rhetoric (AHR) welcomes book reviews on all fields of rhetoric, but especially reviews of books specifically on the history of rhetoric or that have a historical dimension.
-Books in related fields that have a bearing on the history of rhetoric are also welcome.
-Reviews may undertake to discuss more than one book if the books are recent and relevant.
-Authors wishing to write book reviews should propose books for review to the book review editor, Heather Ashley Hayes.
+In its book reviews section, the Journal for the History of Rhetoric publishes reviews of individual books, review essays, and special forums.
+The book reviews section aims to draw attention to new book-length scholarship in rhetorical history, broadly construed.
+JHR welcomes book reviews on all fields of rhetoric, but especially reviews of books that address rhetorical history or that have a significant historical dimension.
+Books in related fields that have a bearing on rhetorical history are also welcome.
+Reviews may undertake to discuss more than one book if the books are recent and relevant, though review essays are typically solicited by the book review editor.

 Body of Review

 Typescript should be double spaced, with margins justified left; 12 point font.
 First paragraph is not indented; subsequent paragraphs indented five spaces.

 Review Author’s Name, Institutional Affiliation (if relevant)

 Avoid footnotes or endnotes.
 Use parenthetical documentation.
 Include a “Sources Cited List” only if absolutely necessary.
 Follow JHR style guidelines for bibliographic entries.